influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/troubleshooting/query_management.md

 for an explanation of InfluxDB's time units.

 ## Stop currently-running queries with `KILL QUERY` or `Ctrl+C`
-Use the `KILL QUERY` command to stop any currently-running InfluxDB queries that are causing performance issues or running for too long.
+Use the `KILL QUERY` command to stop any currently-running InfluxDB query that is causing performance issues or has been long-running.
 To stop an interactive query entered in the CLI, use `Ctrl+C`.

 #### Syntax:
 Where `qid` is the id of the query from the [`SHOW QUERIES`](/influxdb/v1.4/troubleshooting/query_management/#list-currently-running-queries-with-show-queries) output: